1 / 10

-The Volkswagen T-Roc’s a bit of a mixed bag in terms of interior quality and finish, unfortunately.
-Don’t get us wrong, it’ll probably wear very well and we’d be surprised to find one afflicted with rattles and creaks a few years down the line.
+The Volkswagen T-Roc was originally a bit of a mixed bag in terms of interior quality and finish, unfortunately.
+Don’t get us wrong, it's proving to wear very well and we’d be surprised to find one afflicted with rattles and creaks a few years down the line.
 But it just doesn’t feel quite as plush as we’re accustomed to from Volkswagen, with some surprisingly flimsy plastic finishes and hard materials.

 The entry-level S model feels particularly cheap, lacking a leather-wrapped steering wheel or gear lever, and little to lift the cabin.
 The Design, with its flashy dashboard inserts looks (and feels) a fair bit smarter.

 No T-Roc came as standard with leather seats, although they were offered as an option on most models.
 We’d pay good money for a T-Roc with these on the used market as they feel significantly plusher than the standard cloth seats.